Covid-19 Latest Information

 The safety and wellbeing of our tenants is always our priority.
 Throughout the pandemic New Foundations have been in regular contact with both you and your support teams to ensure your safety and comfort.

-The advice from government changes regularly and New Foundations will always try to keep you informed of the updated information.
+The Covid-19 advice from government is still changeable, New Foundations will always try to keep you informed of the relevant updated information.

 What has changed?

 You need to wear a face covering in shops, public transport and some other businesses such as banks and hairdressers.

 You do not need to wear face coverings in hospitality venues such as pubs and restaurants.

 People arriving in the country from abroad must take a PCR test and self isolate until they receive a negative result.